François Achille Bazaine: Assassination attempt

-On 18 April 1887, Hillairand, a french national and correspondent for the Paris newspaper Courrier de Rochelle, was paying a visit to Bazaine in Madrid.
+On 18 April 1887, Louis Hillairaud, a French national and correspondent for the Paris newspaper Courrier de Rochelle, was paying a visit to Bazaine in Madrid.
 Bazaine's report of the incident was that "He thought, at first, that the man was an applicant for alms, like so many Frenchmen at Madrid".
-After a short conversation, Hillairand stabbed Bazaine with a dagger (ponaird), who was dangerously wounded on the head.
-During the attack, Hillairan shouted "J'ai vengé ma patrie." ("I avenged my country."), telling police later that he had come there with the intention of killing Bazaine.
-The woound was said to be "slight", and Bazaine was described as "slowly recovering" from his wound a month later.
+After a short conversation, Hillairaud stabbed Bazaine with a dagger (poniard), who was dangerously, though not fatally, wounded on the head.
+During the attack, Hillairaud shouted "J'ai vengé ma patrie" ("I avenged my country."), telling police later that he had come there with the intention of killing Bazaine.
+The wound was said to be "slight", and Bazaine was described as "slowly recovering" from his wound a month later.

 Personal life

-Bazaine was initially married Maria Juaria Gregorio Tormo de la Soledad, on 12 June 1852, during his commandment of the Sidi Bel Abbès (Algeria) subdivision of the 1er R.E.L.E.
+Bazaine was initially married to Maria Juaria Gregorio Tormo de la Soledad, on 12 June 1852, during his commandment of the Sidi Bel Abbès (Algeria) subdivision of the 1er R.E.L.E.
 (1851-1854).
 His first wife died while he was in Mexico, and Bazaine got engaged and married to Maria-Josefa Pedraza de la Peña y Barragán on 28 May 1865.
 Bazaine had three children, one daughter (Eugenie Bazaine) and two sons.
 His youngest son predeceased him in Cuba.
-His eldest son (Alfonse Bazaine) outlived him, becomig a noted Spanish officer.
+His eldest son (Alfonse Bazaine) outlived him, becoming a noted Spanish officer.

 Death

 Bazaine's health had progressively slowly deteriorated due to the injuries received during his 40-year-long military career.
 Pepita took her daughter and one of her sons to Mexico, to look after the little fortune she had left, awaiting Mexican government compensation for the couple's property losses.
 Bazaine stayed in Madrid (Spain) with his eldest son, Alfonse Bazaine.
-He downgraded his lodgings to the Calle Atocha, where he cooked for himself, retaining his cigars as his one remaining luzory.
+He downgraded his lodgings to the Calle Atocha, where he cooked for himself, retaining his cigars as his one remaining luxury.

 After the departure of his family, Bazaine's health declined.
-His eyesight deteriorated, and he broke his leg whilst walking on a frost day in Retiro Park.
+His eyesight deteriorated, and he broke his leg whilst walking on a frosty day in Retiro Park.
 He began to take little care of his personal appearance, growing a long grayish beard and became a source of pity by local Spaniards.
 At his Madrid lodgings, Bazaine died of a stroke on 23 September 1888 (aged 77), after an infection he contracted during the Madrid winter of 1887/8.

 Afonse Bazaine, now a Corporal of the Chasseurs in the Spanish army, was away from Madrid when his father died.

 Bazaine's remains were interred on 24 September 1888 in the Madrid's San Justo Cemetery.
 An official funeral was celebrated in the presence of the Minister of War, Spanish marshals including Marshal Campos, one of his brothers, and his sons.
 Bazaine's sword and epaulettes rested on his coffin, instead of floral emblems.

 The officiating priest was a relative of his wife.

-Bazaine's daughter (Eugenie Bazaine), returned from Mexico back to Sapin on 20 January 1900 an orphan, after the subsequent death of her mother who had been taken to hospital with a serious illness on 26 December 1899.
+Bazaine's daughter (Eugenie Bazaine), returned from Mexico back to Spain on 20 January 1900 an orphan, after the subsequent death of her mother who had been taken to hospital with a serious illness on 26 December 1899.